hsource/image-quality-assessment/WANDERLOG.md

 pip install -r src/requirements.txt
 ```

+## Creating a full model file

-3. Run the file to run the predictions once and write the model.
+Run the file to run the predictions once and write the model.
 This is based on the code in `entrypoint.predict.cpu.sh` and in `README.md`.
-The code to do this is shown below step 4.

-4. Convert the model to the format needed for TensorflowJS.
-Based on code from https://www.tensorflow.org/js/tutorials/conversion/import_keras

 ```sh
 # Start in the project root dir